-Rheum, the gooey material that can be found in the corners of your dog's eyes, is completely normal if it is clear or slightly red or brown and seen in small amounts.
-Porphyrin, a pigment in the tears, can make the eye boogers appear red or brown in color.
-This is not to be confused with blood, which is of course not normal.
+- Normal Eye Discharge: Rheum, the gooey material that can be found in the corners of your dog's eyes, is completely normal if it is clear or slightly red or brown and seen in small amounts.
+Porphyrin, a pigment in the tears, can make the eye boogers appear red or brown.
+This is not to be confused with blood, which is not normal.

-The pink, fleshy part around the eye is called the conjunctiva and if this becomes inflamed, it can cause excessive eye discharge and therefore produce eye boogers.
+- Conjunctivitis: The pink, fleshy part around the eye is called the conjunctiva.
+If this tissue becomes inflamed, it can cause excessive eye discharge, creating eye boogers.
 Conjunctivitis requires eye medications to treat and make the eye boogers go away.

-Tear ducts are the tiny pathways through which tears leave the eyes.
-If these little tubes become blocked, exceessive eye boogers can result.
-Congenital defects as well as inflammation, tumors, foreign debris, and infections in the tear ducts can all cause blockages.
+- Blocked Tear Ducts: Tear ducts are the tiny pathways through which tears leave the eyes.
+If these little tubes become blocked, excessive eye boogers can form.
+Congenital defects, inflammation, tumors, foreign debris, and infections in the tear ducts can cause blockages.
 Blocked tear ducts usually require veterinary attention so that they can be flushed out.

-Sometimes dogs will have watery eyes due to irritations from allergies, irritants in the air, or because something got into their eye, like hair or debris.
-This excessive tearing can mix with mucous in the eye, skin cells, dust, and other things to form eye boogers.
+- Irritation: Sometimes dogs will have watery eyes due to irritations from allergies, irritants in the air, or foreign particles of hair or debris.
+This excessive tearing can mix with mucous in the eye, skin cells, and particulate matter to form eye boogers.

-Trauma to the eye including corneal ulcers can result in eye boogers.
-Eye injuries can result from something in the house poking or rubbing the eye, being hit by a car, or simply from hair irritating the cornea.
+- Eye Injuries: Trauma to the eye including corneal ulcers can result in eye boogers.
+Eye injuries can include a scrape or puncture, car collision, or simply abrasion of the cornea from a hair or rough particle.
 All eye injuries require veterinary attention.

 How to Prevent Eye Boogers